-- 29.-(1) On or after deciding an appeal the tribunal may in consequence of the decision by order require a listing officer to alter a list, subject to paragraph (3), in accordance with any provision made by or under the Act. - (2) The listing officer shall comply with an order under paragraph (1) within six weeks beginning on the day of its making. - (3) Subject to paragraph (4), where the decision is that the valuation band applicable to the dwelling should be higher than- - (a) the valuation band shown in the list at the date of the proposal; and - (b) the valuation band contended for in the proposal, the order shall require the list to be altered with effect from the day on which the decision is given.
+- 44.-(1) On or after deciding an appeal under regulation 12 or 28, the tribunal may, subject to paragraph (4), require a valuation officer, in consequence of the decision, by order to alter a list in accordance with any provision made by or under the Act. - (2) On or after deciding an appeal under regulation 30 the tribunal may in consequence of the decision by order require a valuation officer to alter any determination or certification given by him for the purposes of Schedule 7A(5) to the Act. - (3) The valuation officer shall comply with an order under paragraph (1) or (2) within a period of six weeks beginning on the day of its making. - (4) Subject to paragraph (5), where the decision is that a disputed rateable value should be an amount greater than- - (a) the amount shown in the list at the date of the proposal; and - (b) the amount contended for in the proposal, the order shall require the list to be altered with effect from the day on which the decision is given.